SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/okta.md

 - **Sign requests**: Not supported for Okta.

-- **Service provider private key**: The private key is required for assertion encryption support and should be provided for SonarQube in `PKCS8` format without password protection.
+- (Optional) **Service provider private key**: The private key is required for assertion encryption support.
+It must be provided for SonarQube in `PKCS8` format without encryption.

-- **Service provider certificate**: The certificate is required for assertion encryption support and should be shared with Okta in order to activate the assertion encryption.

 You can find instructions for converting to different key formats [here](https://manpages.ubuntu.com/manpages/focal/man1/pkcs8.1ssl.html).

+- (Optional) **Service provider certificate**: The certificate is required for assertion encryption support.
+It must be shared with Okta in order to activate the assertion encryption.

+The service provider private key and certificate can be either a new self-signed pair or any existing pair available in your infrastructure.

-In the login form, the new button **Log in with SAML** allows users to connect with their SAML account.
+In the login form, the new button **Log in with SAML** (or a custom name specified in the `sonar.auth.saml.providerName` setting) allows users to connect with their SAML account.